Download eBooks & Wiring Diagrams (FREE)

 7. After 3 hours, drain and flush with fresh water

-Water System Van Tour
+Camper Van Water System Video Tour

 In our van tour video above, we skip directly to our campervan’s water system.
-Here we talk about our sink and faucet installation and give a quick look at what’s under the sink.
+Here, we talk about our sink and faucet installation and give a quick look at what’s under the sink.

-Hope you enjoy!
+We hope you enjoy!